Vasilisa the Beautiful (1940 film)

 Vasilisa the Beautiful (Василиса Прекрасная) is a 1940 Soviet children's fantasy film produced by Soyuzdetfilm and directed by Alexander Rou.
 It was based on a traditional Russian fairy tale The Frog Tsarevna (Vasilisa the Wise), rather than the fairy tale of the same name.
-It was the first large-budget feature in the Soviet Union to use fantasy elements, as opposed to the realistic style long favored politically.

 Plot

 A desperate peasant demands that both of his two eldest, good-for-nothing sons use a bow and arrow to seek a bride wherever the arrows fall.
 The arrow of the oldest brother Anton strikes at a snooty nobleman's daughter, while the arrow of the middle brother Agafon gets stuck in the vicinity of a food-addicted merchant's daughter.
 The youngest son, Ivan, wants to do the same as his elder brothers but shoots the arrow into a swamp, where he finds only an ugly toad.
 Once home, to see if they are worthy of a peasant, the old farmer tells the future wives to farm the land around the hut and himself goes off with his sons to mow fields.
 However, the two women have learned nothing and only throw the toad out of the house.
 Then, out of the toad skin a pretty girl emerges who starts to do the required work.
 They notice her singing and find the skin.
 In dispute, they tear it in half and throw the remains into the fire.

 When the men return home, the two brides claim all the farm work as their own but then the girl, Vasilisa, reveals herself.
 She tells her stunned audience that was transformed by a dragon because she refused to marry him.
 As a punishment, she was to live at the bottom of a lake for three years; the due date was almost over, but because the two women burned her toad skin, she would now be fetched by the dragon's sister, an old witch.
 As the sky darkens, a terrible storm breaks out and Vasilisa disappears.
 The two older sons – horrified by their brides' behavior – throw them and their possessions off the farm, and the two weeping women return to their original town.
 The old man then gives his youngest son advice: "Far away from here in the dark spruce forest are three large, old oaks.
 Wait until the cuckoo calls three times, then you will find a well at the feet of the oak trees.
 At the bottom of this fountain, behind an oak fence and a castle that weighs a hundred quintal, lies a miracle sword of fine steel.
 If you find the key to the castle, you can defeat the dragon."